How to choose between domestic and international colleges

 As a parent, helping your child choose between domestic and international colleges can be extremely tough.
 Both have their own perks but differ largely in terms of cost.

 A common financial fallacy is that international colleges are always more expensive than domestic.
-Take studying medicine as an example, it is far more expensive to pursue medicine in India from a private university than studying at a medical university in Russia, Bangladesh, or Ukraine.
+Take studying medicine as an example, it is far more expensive to pursue medicine in India from a private university than to study at a medical university in Russia, Bangladesh, or Ukraine.

 Let’s find out what you need to consider as a parent when helping your child decide on their dream university.

 Studying overseas vs Studying in your country